 Some of the reasons for lower approval rates include the seriousness of the diagnosis, the prognosis for the individual, and the difficulty in proving that the medical condition prevents the individual from working.

-SSDI approval rates may also vary depending on the age of the individual.
+SSDI approval rates by condition may also vary depending on the age of the individual.

 At Cottrell Law Office, our Rogers, Arkansas social security disability attorneys have extensive experience advocating for disability applicants with a wide range of medical conditions.